tubtubs/EmoteButtons/readme.md

 1. Click the Code button to the upper right hand corner and select download or click [here](https://github.com/tubtubs/EmoteButtons/archive/refs/heads/master.zip).
 2. Unzip the download into your Interface/Addons folder in your WoW directory.
 Eg: *C:\Games\WoW\Interface\Addons*
 3. Rename the folder from *EmoteButtons-master* to *EmoteButtons*
 4. Restart WoW and enable the addon from the character selection screen.
-Ensure your addon memory cap is set to 0 (no limit) as well.
+Ensure your addon memory cap is set to 0 (no limit) or a high number like 256.
 5. If you're playing on a standard vanilla server, you will need the icon patch.
 [Download](https://files.catbox.moe/i1c0mq.zip), and move Patch-I.mpq to your Data folder.
 Eg: *C:\Games\WoW\Data*

 You can also use the [GitAddonsManager](https://gitlab.com/woblight/GitAddonsManager) to install this addon, but it will not install the icon patch.

--If there are any further issues with installation, ensure that *EmoteButtons.toc* is in the root folder.
+* If there are any further issues with installation, ensure that *EmoteButtons.toc* is in the root folder.
 There should be no subdirectories.
 Eg: *C:\Games\WoW\Interface\Addons\EmoteButtons\EmoteButtons.toc*

 # Expanded on QuippeR's work, now features:
 * Expanded left and right wings, up to 8 buttons
 * Added an additional far left and far right wing
-* Added sophisticated DeckBuilder, allowing fully customization of buttons
+* Added sophisticated DeckBuilder, allowing full customization of buttons
 * All new icon picker, featuring an expanded set of icons
 * Advanced config, featuring importing/exporting profiles
 * Macro support
-* All new layout, featuring 250+ emotes, slash commands, and macros
+* Custom default layout, featuring 250+ emotes, slash commands, and example macros
 * Ace Minimap Icon and Dropdowns (2.03)